api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

   <img src="../../assets/images/dapi-market-detail.png" />
 </p>

-Clicking on the "Deploy proxy" button will initiate a transaction to your metamask that will deploy a proxy contract.
+Clicking on the "Get Proxy" button will initiate a transaction to your metamask that will deploy a proxy contract.
 Once the transaction is broadcasted & confirmed on the blockchain, the proxy contract address will be shown on the UI.

 <p align="center">
   <img src="../../assets/images/dapi-proxy-confirmation2.png" />